Crewe–Derby line: Route

+All stations on the route, except for Stoke-on-Trent and Crewe, are managed by East Midlands Railway.

-The route is double track for all of its length except for a three-mile section between Alsager and Crewe, which was singled by British Rail.
-Whilst the majority of the route is not electrified, the section between Stoke Junction and Crewe is electrified as part of the West Coast Main Line.
+The route is double tracked for all of its length, except for a three-mile section between Alsager and Crewe, which was singled by British Rail.
+Whilst the majority of the route is not electrified, the section between Crewe and Stoke Junction is electrified.